zomblic/WeatheringNow/README.md

 * After registering for a new API key, you may need to wait up to 2 hours for that API key to activate.

-* For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).
+* For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys). [completed]

 ## User Story